Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/u2f/desktop-login.rst

 There are several PAM modules files that can be modified according to your needs:

--  By modifying ``/etc/pam.d/common-auth`` file, you will be able to use you Nitrokey FIDO for 2nd factor authentication for graphic login and ``sudo``.
+-  By modifying ``/etc/pam.d/common-auth`` file, you will be able to use you Nitrokey for 2nd factor authentication for graphic login and ``sudo``.
 Note: ``common-auth`` should be modified by adding the additional configuration line at the end of the file.